 Sam Gustman, Executive Director, USC Digital Repository

 Sam has nearly two decades of leadership experience in information technology, which includes his role as chief technology officer for the USC Shoah Foundation, and serving as the primary investigator on various National Science Foundation research projects with cumulative funding of more than $8 million.

 Sam is responsible for, among other things, the operations, preservation and cataloging of the USC Shoah Foundation 8-petabyte digital library, one of the largest public video databases in the world.
 Sam also serves as associate dean at the USC Libraries, where he holds a faculty appointment and is in charge of information technology.

-Linda Truong, Operations Manager, USC Digital Repository
+Linda Truong, Operations Director, USC Digital Repository

 She held positions with the U.S.-China Institute at USC, and UCLA’s Asia Institute, where her responsibilities included everything from marketing and program development to grant writing, publications management and coordinating study abroad programs in East Asia and Shanghai.